 The mix of peoples also makes for colourful markets, the highlight being the floating market that moves around the lake on a five-day rota.

 I was one of the first people lucky enough to take a balloon ride over the lake.
 From above, you get a grasp of the whole diversity of what's happening on the water below: the floating farms, the villages and the leg-rowing fishermen who navigate their boats with an oar crooked in their leg.

 Inle Lake is an hour’s drive from Heho Airport, which in turn is a short flight from any of Myanmar’s main destinations.
 Or, by road, it’s a day's drive from Bagan or Mandalay.

 Crossing the Goteik Viaduct

-If you want to take a train ride in Burma, I’d highly recommend the rail journey between Mandalay and Lashio, the last major city on the old Burma Road.
+If you want to take a train ride in Myanmar, I’d highly recommend the rail journey between Mandalay and Lashio, the last major city on the old Myanmar Road.
 As the train chugs its way up through Shan State, it reaches the Goteik Viaduct, just north of the former British colonial hill station Pyin Oo Lwin.

 It’s possible to join the train for an hour or so to experience crossing the viaduct, which was the second-highest railway bridge in the world on its construction in 1900.